OmarAly03/RVV64_Library/README.md

-# ONNX Testing Kernels – Matrix Multiplication & ReLU
+# RISC-V Vector (RVV) Library – Matrix Multiplication & ReLU

-This branch contains test kernels for functional verification using ONNX models.
-The goal is to validate different implementations of matrix multiplication and ReLU by comparing them against the ONNX golden reference output.
+This repository contains RISC-V Vector implementations of common computational kernels with functional verification using ONNX models.
+The goal is to validate different RVV implementations by comparing them against ONNX golden reference outputs.

 ## Kernels